FeatureBaseDB/tools/imagine/README.md

 * `rowOrder`: "linear" or "permute" (default linear).
 Determines the order in which row values are computed, for set fields, or whether to permute generated values, for mutex or BSI fields.
+* `batchSize`: Size of import batches (overrides, but defaults to, batch's batchSize).

 ## Data Generation